special-char/-tsc_tech-medusa-plugin-smtp/README.md

 This starter is compatible with versions >= 2.5.0 of `@medusajs/medusa`.

-# Payment-Razorpay
+# Notification-smtp

-# Support the Payment-Razorpay Provider - Elevate Our Medusa Community!
+# Support the Notification-smtp Provider - Elevate Our Medusa Community!

 Dear Developers and E-commerce Enthusiasts,